European Accessibility Act (EAA) Fines and Penalties (And How to Avoid Them)

 If non-compliance is ongoing, that is, the issues are not resolved promptly, daily penalties may be imposed.
 These fines add up each day a violation continues and can reach up to €1,000 per day, putting financial pressure on businesses to act quickly.

-For example, a tech startup might face a daily penalty of €1,000 for unresolved navigation issues on their platform.
+For example, a tech startup might face a daily penalty of €1,000 for unresolved navigation issues on its platform.
 Over 30 days, this could result in a total fine of €30,000 unless the issues are addressed swiftly.

 Examples of EAA Fines in Different Countries

 As mentioned earlier, EAA fines and penalties are not uniform across the EU; each member state decides how to enforce non-compliance.
-Here’s a breakdown of the penalties businesses could face in different countries:

 • Ireland: Severe violations can lead to fines of up to €60,000 and/or imprisonment for up to 18 months.